 13. Swing by the New Orleans Pharmacy Museum

 While exploring New Orleans for the first time, another item to check off your bucket life is to visit the New Orleans Pharmacy Museum.

 New Orleans is commonly known for its association with the voodoo queen and with magic.
-Because of this, New Orleans Pharmacy Museum is a popular stop for many ghost tours of the Louisiana city.
+Because of this, the New Orleans Pharmacy Museum is a popular stop for many ghost tours of the Louisiana city.

 14. Shop at The Royal Street

-Though the French Market located in the French Quarter is very popular for shopping in New Orleans, the Royal Street has been nicknamed as the ‘shopper’s paradise’ by many visitors and the local people.
+Though the French Market located in the French Quarter is very popular for shopping in New Orleans, Royal Street has been nicknamed as the ‘shopper’s paradise’ by many visitors and the local people.